intellihr/analytics-assessment/README.md

 * As a player
   * I would like to be able to see my history of all played games.
   * I need to be able to replay a game with the same initial hand as a new game if I desire.
-  * at the end of a game, I need to be able to know what the optimal outcome of the game* is if I desire. ( **BONUS QUESTION** :trophy: )

 *: The optimal outcome of a game is a way to arrange and play the letters in a hand which results in the highest possible points of the game in total.
 For example, given a new game with an initial hand of "a r e t i i n", a player plays "tin" and "air" sequentially, earning 18 points in total at the end, but the optimal solution is playing "inertia", which the player could instead earn 99 points in total, and there is no other ways to get higher points in total.